-Continuing Education offerings available on our website by going to the red Global icon bar and clicking on Continuing Education.
-Click here to review the offerings.
 WHAT IS IN A BRAND?
-A NEW LOGO for WCSD The Wappingers Central School District has been speaking to students, staff and community members about our logo.
-During the 2015-2016 school year, students from John Jay and Roy C. Ketcham High Schools had the opportunity to put the skills they were learning in graphic design to real-world use as they explored what makes a brand successful.
+A NEW LOGO for WCSD Wappingers Central School The District has been speaking to students, staff and community members about our logo.
+During the 2015-2016 school year, students from John Jay and Roy C. Ketcham High Schools had the opportunity to put the skills they were learning graphic design in real-world use as they explored what makes a brand successful.